 Digital goods and services are an especially ripe area for consumers looking to rip off businesses.
 Because there is no shipping and the good is delivered immediately, a consumer (or fraudster) can make multiple purchases (checkout our section on velocity checks) and then call up a bank to claim that they were not the ones who authorized this transaction.
-Overlapping with friendly fraud, chargebacks are especially rife in virtual currencies as well as online social networks where children make unauthorized purchases on their parents’ credit cards.
+(Friendly fraud vs chargeback fraud) Overlapping with friendly fraud chargeback, abuse are especially rife in virtual currencies as well as online social networks where children make unauthorized purchases on their parents’ credit cards.

 Do merchants get banned for too many chargebacks?